michael1visser/react-ui-pattern/react-ui-pattern/plan.md

   ## Variables

+  App
+  - API endpoint
-  App - Array of item names and IDs - pushed to Menu as props.
+  - Array of item names and IDs - pushed to Menu as props.

   ## Functions

   App - onClick for hamburger icon to display menu